dart-lang/site-www/src/_guides/language/sound-dart.md

 enable strong mode by selecting the **Strong mode** box in the lower right corner.
 Note that DartPad doesn't support the implicit casts flag, implicit dynamic flag, or enabling linter rules.
-For this functionality you can use DDC or IntelliJ.
+For this functionality you can use dartdevc or IntelliJ.

 ## Substituting types